Registration for the 2019-2020 school year is closed.

 - Rehearsal numbers must appear at least every 10 measures.

-- All entries must be submitted with a postmark on or before the due date and must include:
+- All entries must be submitted online by the due date and must include:

 - Works must be legible, accurate, and preferably use computer notation software.

-- Two or more students may submit a combined work under the “Collaborative” category.
+- A collaborative work by two or more students may submitted under any category.

 - Melody, rhythm, harmony, form, creativity and general effect are the criteria used to evaluate each student composition.
 The Student Composition Project is meant to encourage the creative use of these elements of music, and should not be used solely to teach music technology skills.